MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/search-jobs.md

 The search job pricing model depends on the [table plan](data-platform-logs.md#table-plans) of the table you run the search job on:

-- For tables with the **Analytics plan**, you're charged only for ingesting the search job results into the results table, based on the regular log data ingestion prices.
+- **Analytics plan**: You're charged only for ingesting the search job results into the results table, based on the regular log data ingestion prices.

-- For tables with the **Basic or Auxiliary plans**, the charge is based on:
+- **Basic or Auxiliary plans**: The charge is based on:

     * Search job execution - The amount of data the search job scans.
     * Search job results - The amount of data the search job finds and is ingested into the results table, based on the regular log data ingestion prices.